EmPOWERED to Serve Scholars

 - A public policy student who helped launch an urban garden where families living in a food desert could harvest fresh fruit and vegetables.

 Ten students will each receive a $10,000 scholarship towards their college tuition.

 What Is EmPOWERED to Serve?

 EmPOWERED to Serve is a movement inspired by multicultural American Heart/American Stroke Association volunteers across the country who are committed to reducing gaps in health equity in their communities.

-Thanks to the generous support of philanthropist and entrepreneur Lawrence Griffith, the founder and CEO of Digital Factory, Inc., this grant cycle will award 10 $10,000 scholarships for 2020.
-The goal is to empower young leaders to become agents of change in their communities.
+We will award $10,000 scholarships to 10 students, thanks to the generous support of philanthropist and entrepreneur Lawrence Griffith, the founder and CEO of Digital Factory, Inc. The goal is to empower young leaders to become agents of change in their communities.

 American Heart Association Recognizes Students for Helping Improve Community Health

 Inaugural 2018 competition awards $1,500 scholarships to six students